Support

 Only complete forms submitted before the deadline shall be considered.

-The writer shall spend 2 months in Berlin writing and researching.
+The laureate shall spend 2 months in Berlin writing and researching.

 Payment of the grant

-The amount of the residency allowance is EUR 5,600 and shall be paid as well as a flat fee for daily expenses and transport into the writer’s personal account in two instalments.
+The amount of the residency allowance is EUR 5,600 and shall be paid as well as a flat fee for daily expenses and transport into the laureate’s personal account in two instalments.

-The first instalment of 80% shall be paid upon arrival at Literarisches Colloqium Berlin, which must be notified in writing by the grant holder, the second instalment of 20% after submission of the report and the “Bourglënster Ried” upon termination of the residency.
+The first instalment of 80% shall be paid upon arrival at Literarisches Colloqium Berlin, which must be notified in writing by the laureate, the second instalment of 20% after submission of the final report.

 Liability